7 Types of Programming Languages to Know (With Examples)

 • Examples: Scala, Erlang, Haskell, Elixir, F#

-5. Object-Oriented Programming Language
+5. Object-Oriented Programming Languages

-An object-oriented programming language turns everything into objects.
+An object-oriented programming (OOP) language turns everything into objects.
 Each object — which is a unique piece of data — is defined by its attributes and methods, and assigned to a particular class.
 Rather than designing a language around functions and logic, object-oriented programming allows developers to directly manipulate data.
 These languages use principles like inheritance, encapsulation, polymorphism and abstraction to model real-world entities and relationships, making code more modular, reusable and easier to maintain.
-It’s frequently used in software, web and game development as well as simulation modeling and AI applications.
+It’s frequently used in software, web and game development as well as simulation modeling and artificial intelligence applications.

 • Examples: Java, Python, PHP, C++, Ruby